N-M-Luna/recipe-box/README.md

 ## Scenario

-?
+The user browses recipes and picks the ones they want to make that week.
+Then, the app puts together the grocery list and menu.

+Users can also create, save, and share their own recipes.

 ## Problem it seeks to solve

 This app is my solution to meal planning for the week.
-The user browses recipes and picks the ones they want to make that week.
-Then, the app puts together the grocery list and menu.

 ## Technical components